Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • nervous disorders.

-Antibiotics were created for use in cases where other drugs would not work.
-They should only be used in an extreme situation, but people want to recover quickly and can take potent drugs for any reason.
+Antibiotics were created to be used in cases where other medications would not work.
+They should be used only in extreme situations, but people want to recover quickly and can take potent drugs for any reason.
 The body loses the habit of fighting on its own, and the next generations of microbes only strengthen their immunity.

-It would not be so scary if the harm of antibiotics extended only to people who abuse them.
+It wouldn't be so scary if the harm of antibiotics only affected people who abused them.
 Microbes that have developed immunity to the drug can enter the body of all family members: pregnant women, children, people with chronic diseases.
-Now they need strong drugs.
-The infection will spread when traveling in transport, attending public events.
+Now they will need strong medications.
+The infection will spread when traveling in transport or attending public events.

 To understand why antibiotics are harmful, you can trace the path of one tablet in the human body.
 You swallow the medicine, it goes into the stomach.
-It’s good if there is food there and the mucous membrane is protected, but even in this case, active secretion occurs. gastric juice.
-Acid corrodes the walls, wounds form on them.
+It’s good if there is food there and the mucous membrane is protected, but even in this case active secretion occurs gastric juice.
+The acid corrodes the walls and wounds form on them.
 Over time, gastritis and stomach ulcers develop.
-The drug enters the intestine and begins to destroy the entire microflora there.
+The drug enters the intestines and begins to destroy all microflora there.
 Both beneficial microbes that break down food and bacteria designed to fight infectious agents die.

-Chemical compounds enter the blood, are carried to all organs.
-There is a neutralizing filter on their way: the liver.
-She struggles with toxins, while she herself suffers.
-The cells of the protective organ die by the millions, and they are very difficult to recover.
-Part of the poisons comes out through the kidneys, which are also negatively affected.
+Chemical compounds enter the blood and are distributed to all organs.
+On their way there is a neutralizing filter: the liver.
+She fights toxins, while she suffers.
+The cells of the protective organ die in the millions, and they are very difficult to restore.
+Some of the poisons exit through the kidneys, which are also negatively affected.

 The harm of antibiotics does not end there.
-With blood, they are carried to all organs, enter the nervous system and the brain.
-A person may experience dizziness, difficulty with memory and mental activity.
+They are carried through the blood to all organs, entering the nervous system and brain.
+A person may experience dizziness, difficulties with memory and mental activity.
 If medication is necessary, doctors often prescribe medications or supplements to mitigate the negative effects.
-Do not buy medicines selectively, take everything that is prescribed for you.
+Do not purchase medications selectively; take everything that is prescribed to you.

-Pregnant and lactating women should remember that all substances that enter the body are transmitted to the fetus or baby.
-Future mom quickly cured a mild cold, and then wonders why the child was born weak, painful.
+Pregnant and lactating women should remember that all substances that enter the body are transferred to the fetus or infant.
+Future mom cured quickly slight cold, and then wonders why the child was born weak and sickly.
 In severe cases, miscarriages or the birth of a child with serious pathologies are possible.
-When carrying a baby, any medicine should be taken as directed by a doctor, and antibiotics are prescribed only in exceptional cases with a thorough analysis of their effect on the fetus.
+When carrying a baby, any medicine must be taken as prescribed by a doctor, and antibiotics are prescribed only in exceptional cases with a thorough analysis of their effect on the fetus.

-If the baby is breastfeeding, the mother's use of antibiotics can cause the same side effects in the baby as in the adult.
-Only they will proceed in a more severe form, they can affect the development of the child and even lead to his death.
-Sick children are prescribed antibacterial drugs in exceptional cases, treatment should be carried out under the supervision of a doctor.
+If the baby is breastfeeding, the mother's use of antibiotics can cause the same side effects in the baby as in an adult.
+Only they will occur in a more severe form, they can affect the development of the child and even lead to his death.
+For sick children, antibacterial drugs are prescribed in exceptional cases; treatment should be carried out under the supervision of a doctor.

-If the disease is not severe, does not require urgent measures, you can do without chemical drugs and cure the child without harm to health.
-In nature, you can find antibiotics that neutralize the infection and do not affect the beneficial microflora.
+If the illness is not severe and does not require urgent measures, you can do without chemical medications and cure the child without harm to health.
+In nature, you can find antibiotics that neutralize infection without affecting beneficial microflora.

 • silver.